It’s not a crazy idea

 - If you don’t even know what pose that is.

 - What you look like, your size or shape.

 - What kind of fancy (or un-fancy) pants you wear.

 - If you’re fluent in Sanskrit or Spanish.

 You can let the nagging doubts stop you. . .

 Or you can take the leap like I did…

-I’m Shannon Caldwell, Texas gal, and passionate yoga teacher trainer.
+It’s doesn’t get any more regular than me, a Texas gal, wife, mom, and passionate yoga teacher trainer.
 During my 20 years(!) as a yoga teacher and more than 10,000+ hours of teaching experience, I’ve seen yoga (and yoga training) transform, improve, and uplift lives (including my own).